narottamgla/oasisdex-protractor-typescript/README.md

-# Typescript Protractor Project Example
-This project is an example of what a Typescript Protractor project could look like.
-I couldn't find very fleshed out examples so decided to put up what I have written for work, in case it helps anyone.
-All sensitive information (eg logins and URLs) have been removed/replaced with dummy data.

-Feel free to modify and use it for your own purposes with no restrictions.

-Based on Protractor team's [example Typescript project](https://github.com/angular/protractor/tree/master/exampleTypescript), Angular-CLI generated project, and [qualityshepherd's example page object project](https://github.com/qualityshepherd/protractor-example).
+# "Oasisdex" with Chrome extension "MetaMask"
+This project is an example of how to User Chrome extension MetaMask with Protractor

 ## Project Description:
 * Project setup with Protractor version 5.1.2.